 The real estate market today is busier than ever and home buying in a competitive market has its challenges.
-With limited inventory, sellers are often presented with multiple offers over asking price.
-The competition for a single home can leave buyers feeling frustrated and often times rushed into making big decisions including pushing their budget comfort level.
+As a result of limited inventory, sellers are often presented with multiple offers over asking price.
+Consequently, the competition for a single home can leave buyers feeling frustrated and often times rushed into making big decisions including pushing their budget comfort level.
 A home purchase is a huge financial commitment, therefore the decision to buy should never be made in haste.
-Patience, a well planned approach, and a keen eye are key to home buying success.
+Patience, a well planned approach, and a keen eye are key to home buying success in a sellers market.
+So, here are some tips on how to buy a home in a sellers market.

 Find the perfect real estate agent